Packages

 - Insert and remove items from Packages in your inventory too, just like a Bundle.

 - Make a package “sticky” with the Sticky Syrup.
+Sticky packages remember their contents.

 Ideas

-- Then mop up all the cobblestone so you never run out of inventory space either.
+- Hold extra food, torches, and pickaxes so you never run out of supplies for your mining trip.
+Then mop up all the cobblestone so you never run out of inventory space either.

-- Conveniently access an item you need at a particular place; e.g. a lapis package near your enchanting table.
+- Conveniently access an item you need at a particular place; e.g. put a lapis package near your enchanting table.

 Sticky packages

 A “sticky” package will remember its contents even when it has 0 items.
 To make a package sticky, right-click it with the Sticky Syrup item.
+To wipe off sticky syrup, left-click the package when it contains 0 items, or break it.

 Stickiness is a property of the block; when you break and replace a package you’ll have to reapply the Sticky Syrup.
 This is so that packages continue to stack in the inventory.